neerjathakkar/academic-kickstart/content/post/podcasts-2020.md

 **[Code Switch](https://www.npr.org/podcasts/510312/codeswitch)**

 This podcast, which is hosted by journalists of color, explores the intersection of different areas in society with racism.
+It's a great way to get a fuller perspective on current events and systems in our country.

 **[Ten Percent Happier](https://www.tenpercent.com/podcast)**